 About Christine Michailides

-Christine has combined the most up-to-date studies and research-based information in both counselling and autism therapy fields into an individualized, dynamic, and multidisciplinary method of connecting and supporting children.
+Christine has combined the most up-to-date studies and research-based information into an individualized, dynamic, and multidisciplinary method of connecting and supporting children.
 The therapy offers clients authentic, fun, and empowering experiences, where they explore sensory integrated and meaningful ways of interacting with the world.
-Unlike traditional counselling, this form of counselling is effective for all abilities.

 Expressive Arts Therapy

 Advanced Collaborative & Proactive Solution by Dr. Greene

 Applied Suicide Intervention Training (Assist)

 Online counselling has become a surprisingly effective and therapeutic modality for many children.
 As long as the child has the developmental ability to sit and play a video game for 45minute, Christine is able to provide productive counselling service through Zoom, Minecraft, and other interactive platforms.